dychen/django-tutorial/README.md

 	$ git commit -m "Set up the project and application with Postgres.
 Created an empty Procfile and a requirements.txt with all necessary dependencies."
 	$ git push heroku master

 Check that everything is working.
 This gives you a list of currently running processes.
 Eventually, we'll have 3 processes: one for the web application, one for the celery worker that runs our background job, and one for celerybeat, which schedules the periodic tasks the celery worker performs.
+The --app parameter specifies the application name.
+Again, your application won't be called django-tutorial, so just replace that with whatever your app is called.

 	$ heroku ps --app django-tutorial